-Earlston High School is a non-denominational, six year, secondary school situated in the town of Earlston in the Scottish Borders.
-Pupils come to the school from eight primary schools in the surrounding area; Channelkirk, Earlston, Gordon, Lauder, Melrose, Newtown, St Boswells and Westruther.
+We are committed at Earlston High School to ensure that every young person reaches their potential and is supported to become the best possible version of themselves.
+We are on a journey of continuous improvement in order to provide the best possible standard of education.
+We are a non-denominational, six year, secondary school situated in the town of Earlston.
+Pupils come to the school from eight primary schools: Channelkirk, Earlston, Gordon, Lauder, Melrose, Newtown, St Boswells and Westruther.
 In addition, we have a large number of placing requests from outside our catchment area.
-Our roll for 2015/2016 was 1046.
-Within that number, the school caters for a significant number of pupils who have additional or exceptional needs – the school is firmly committed to a policy of inclusion.
+Our current roll for 2019/2020 is 1065.

-The school has an extensive number of extra-curricular groups and clubs that the pupils can join including, hockey, football, badminton, rugby, choral group, junior and senior choir, guitar group, woodwind group, dance, debating group, and an environmental group.
+The school has an extensive number of extra-curricular groups and clubs that the pupils can join including, hockey, badminton, rugby, choral group, junior and senior choir, guitar group, woodwind group, dance, diversity club and an environmental group.
 We are very lucky to have staff willing to commit to these activities and take time out of their days to hold them.
-We are very fortunate and glad that we have so many people who contribute to Earlston High School, whether it is giving up time for our sport groups or DofE, we are grateful for the on going support.
+We are very fortunate and glad that we have so many people who contribute to Earlston High School, whether it is giving up time for our sport groups or Duke of Edinburgh, we are grateful for the on going support.